 Skilled machinists may be able to become sample machinists.
 Promotion to supervisor, responsible for running one of the manufacturing lines in the factory, may also be possible.
 Experienced machinists can become staff trainers or go into quality control as a garment examiner.

-If you would like to know anything about Clothing Sewing Machinist that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about sewing machinist careers that does not appear on Hotcourses, further information can be found below.